Sermon delivered at St. Andrew’s Lutheran Church

 If you know any contemporary Jewish folks, whether conservative or reform, you know that Sabbath, or Shabbat, is still extremely important to Judaism.
-And it’s extremely important because if you know your Bible you know that in Genesis—that primordial creation poem—God acts in a primordial week of seven days, but only is working on six of those days…
+And it’s extremely important because if you know your Bible you know that in Genesis—that poem of creation—God acts in a primordial week of seven days, but only is working on six of those days…

 You know that feeling.
-After you’ve finished painting a room, or after you’ve finished painting your nails, or after you’ve finished fixing your car, you take a step back, and look, and admire what you’ve done… THAT is Biblical idea of rest.
-THAT is exactly what Sabbath is about.
+After you’ve finished painting a room, or after you’ve finished painting your nails, or after you’ve finished fixing your car, you take a step back, and look, and admire what you’ve done… That is the Biblical idea of rest.
+That is exactly what Sabbath is about.
 Take a step back, and admire—be full of joy and satisfaction.

 That was God’s final act of creation.
 This is the key law given to the people through Moses on the Mountain.
 God made a radical rule about work-stoppage.
 God says to a group of people who have only known how to be slaves in Egypt: “Six days shall work be done, but the seventh day is a sabbath of solemn rest, holy to the Lord…”